 Towing caravan or motorhome?

-Depending on your budget, you will have to consider what type of caravan you are after: a motorhome or a classic towing caravan?
+Depending on your budget, you will have to consider what type of caravan you are after: buy a motorhome or a classic towing caravan?
 Generally, a motorhome is going to be more expensive than a caravan and will cost more to maintain.
 A motorhome is more convenient to use on a long road trip, whilst a caravan is better suited for longer stays in the same area.
 Whilst you can just park a motorhome, a caravan will need to be unhitched and set up in a holiday park.
 However, a caravan gives you more freedom when it comes to day trips, as you can just jump in your car and drive around, without needing to tow it with you.
 On this aspect, is harder to travel around with a motorhome, especially if you plan on visiting smaller villages with tiny parking spaces.

 Another thing you should think at when you decide what you want to buy is how many people will be going on holiday with you.
 A motorhome is great for a single person or a couple, but for a family, a caravan is more convenient, as it is more spacious.
+Here are some essential motorhome tips for beginners that might help you decide which is best for you.

 Before settling on buying a caravan, you need to take in consideration what your car can tow.
 There is no point at looking at a large twin axle caravan when you own a small car with a 1.2 litres engine.